bsrobinson/AspNetMvcWebpack-Template/README.md

     - `/Template/Views/Home/` contains the files for the HomeController.
 For every page should have a `.cshtml` file (as usual) plus a`.ts`and`.scss` file.
 The three files will be reassembled into the final html delivered to the browser.

-      You can reference any other typescript in these `.ts` files

-      , this will be packaged onto that page, unless it is already provided via `Site.ts`.
+      You can reference any other typescript in these `.ts` files, this will be packaged onto that page, unless it is already provided via `Site.ts`.

     - `/Template/Views/Shared/_Layout.cshtml` is the standard template for other razor files.
 In here is all the code that combines js and css into the final file